 Northwest — Button Brew House, 6800 N. Camino Martin

-Northwest honorable mention
+Northwest honorable mentions

 Tap & Bottle North, 7254 N. Oracle Road, is the northwest outpost of the original Tap & Bottle on North Sixth Avenue, which means you can expect the same level of quality in the beers on tap and being sold by the bottle.